Ragtime

 - Ragtime - The 1981 movie

-The characters in Ragtime can also be found in:
+Ragtime characters can also be found in:

 - Emma Goldman in Reds.